 Monopoly – York Edition

-This was then followed by another of my nephew’s favourite board game’s that we’ve come to love in the form of Formula D. This is basically a board game version of the Formula 1 Monaco Grand Prix and given that the actual race isn’t one of the most exciting to watch, it’s actually a lot more interesting and fun to play this board game version of it!
+This was then followed by another of my nephew’s favourite board game’s that we’ve come to love in the form of Formula D. This is a board game version of the Formula 1 Monaco Grand Prix and given that the actual race isn’t one of the most exciting to watch, it’s a lot more interesting and fun to play this board game version of it!

 In between these meatier board gaming sessions, we also played some other card-based games.
-One of which was a new one that I’d bought especially for this gaming event, Exploding Kittens – it had been on my Amazon wishlist for quite some time, so this was the perfect excuse to finally add it to our gaming collection.
-It’s basically a card-based version of Russian Roulette involving ‘kittens that might explode’ and it certainly didn’t disappoint.
-The reputation and reviews that it has are well deserved and I’d also recommend you take a look at it if you haven’t already.
+One of which was a new one that I’d bought especially for this gaming event, Exploding Kittens – it had been on my Amazon Wishlist for quite some time, so this was the perfect excuse to finally add it to our gaming collection.
+It’s a card-based version of Russian Roulette involving ‘kittens that might explode’ and it certainly didn’t disappoint.
+The reputation and reviews that it has are well deserved and I’d also recommend you look at it if you haven’t already.
 And to think that it initially started out as a Kickstarter project, it’s very inspiring for any would-be creators out there.

-It’s great that board and party games seem to be, at least in my eyes, making a real resurgence among so many different people in the age of video games on computers, consoles and mobile devices.
+It’s great that board and party games seem to be, at least in my eyes, making a real resurgence among so many different people in the age of video games on computers, consoles, and mobile devices.
 As good as it is to be able to play games online with people all over the world, there’s still nothing quite like people meeting up, being in the same room to have some fun playing games and sharing some laughs together.

 A big thanks to giffgaff for the initial idea and the help in putting on this family games night/day event.
-We all had a great time together and look forward to doing it again on a more regular basis going forward!
+We all had a wonderful time together and look forward to doing it again on a more regular basis going forward!

 Having used giffgaff previously before this event, I’ve recommended several people to use their network in the past and will continue to do so going forward as a family, as people’s contracts expire and look to move to a cheaper SIM-only mobile provider that has the following main benefits for us: